Bernard Looney: Career

 Looney, who had spent his entire career at BP, worked in core production and drilling roles in the North Sea, Vietnam and Mexico, working in other executive roles before taking over the upstream division in 2016.

-In October 2019, it was announced that Looney would succeed Bob Dudley as group chief executive in February 2020.
+Looney sold BP shares worth £7.8 million in February and April 2019.
+In October 2019, it was announced that he would succeed Bob Dudley as group chief executive in February 2020.

-He sold BP shares worth £7.8 million in February and April 2019.

 Looney was one of five BP employees who attended COP27 as delegates of Mauritania, where BP has made significant investments.
 The company said Looney and the others attended for a signing ceremony; however, Looney's attendance was criticised by activists who were unhappy at the influence of executives from fossil fuel companies at the conference.

 In March 2023, it was announced that Looney had received a 2022 pay package of £10 million, more than double what he received the previous year.
 The package included a £1.4 million salary, a £2.4 million bonus, and a £6 million share award, as well as benefits.
 It was criticized by campaign groups which questioned the appropriateness of such an increase while energy bills are a struggle for some families to pay.

 In September 2023, Looney resigned abruptly from his position for failing to fully disclose details of his past personal relationships with colleagues.

 Looney was appointed chairman of American data centre startup Prometheus Hyperscale in November 2024.